Taruniro/Taruniro/README.md

 > 🌱✨ A wannabe physicist doing engineering in medical school at Faculty of Medicine Ramathibodi Hospital, Mahidol University, Thailand 🇹🇭 (Medical student of M.D. - M.Eng.
 Program) 🩺 and IYPT 2023 Gold Medalist (Attending 2021-2023). #RookieCoder

 💡 Working on the fields of Biostatistics (Genomics), Machine Learning (Two way SST-TTS) and System Modelling <br>
-🎯 Emergency Medicine: Risk Management and Screening Strategy ✈️ Wolfram Summer School Scholarship at Boston MA, Thailand CERN Inspection Offer
+🎯 Emergency Medicine: Risk Management and Screening Strategy <br>
+✈️ Wolfram Summer School Scholarship at Boston MA

 These are some languages and tools I have some experience with:
 |⚙️ Computational Physics| 🧬 Biostatistics | 💻 Common Languages|